 Communication strategies

-Although you can’t prepare for everything, having realistic expectations and a plan might make communication during your deployment a bit easier to navigate.
+Although you can’t prepare for everything, having realistic expectations and a plan can make communication during your deployment a bit easier to navigate.

 - Plan ahead.
+Planning ahead and setting realistic expectations can help you avoid disappointment.
 Talk through some of these questions with your family members: What methods or modes of communication are likely to be available?
 Which methods will you use in certain situations?
 How often do you want to touch base?
 Are there any costs to consider?
 What topics will you keep each other updated on, and what can you catch up on after deployment?
 If you have children, how will you stay connected to them?

 - Make a backup plan.
 Talk about how you’ll decide on a new communication plan if your original plans need adjustment.
-And discuss what you’ll do if your call gets disconnected, or if one mode of communication is unavailable for a few days.
+Discuss what you’ll do if your call gets disconnected, or if one mode of communication is unavailable for a few days, so you can avoid worry and prevent emotional disconnection.

 - Think outside the box.
 Consider creative ways to stay connected too.
 For example, family members might send care packages or pictures to deployed Service Members.
 You also might try playing online games or even online shopping together.
-Or you can read the same book or watch the same movie, and discuss it during your next phone or video call.
-Or leave video messages for each other to view when your schedules allow it.
+You can read the same book or watch the same movie, and discuss it during your next phone or video call.
+Or leave video messages for each other to watch when your schedules allow it.

 Debrief

-It can be tricky to navigate communication with loved ones during your deployment.
+It can be tricky to navigate communication with loved ones during deployment.
 Still, you can keep up good communication with your partner, particularly during times of separation, to help maintain emotional intimacy and work together as a couple.
-With some preparation and planning, your family can find healthy ways to stay connected and close too.
+With some preparation and planning, your family can find healthy ways to stay connected and close.